ioet/time-tracker-ui/README.md

 - In your project path, open your favourite command line and run the follwing commands: `make build` then `make run` and finally `make logs`.
 When the project is successfully compiled you can go to `http://localhost:4200/` in your browser.
 Remember you must have your Docker running.

 **Second**:
-- First you need to set de environment variables using the next commands
+- Set the environment variables executing the following commands:
 ```bash
 set -a
 source .env